rsnapshot/rsnapshot/README.md

 For example:

     interval	alpha		6

-This means that every time "rsnapshot alpha" is run, it will make a new snapshot, rotate the old ones, and retain the most recent six (alpha.0 - alpha.5).
+This means that every time `rsnapshot alpha` is run, it will make a new snapshot, rotate the old ones, and retain the most recent six (`alpha.0` - `alpha.5`).

-If you prefer instead to have three levels of backups (which we'll call beta, gamma and delta), you might set up cron like this:
+If you prefer instead to have three levels of backups (which we'll call `beta`, `gamma` and `delta`), you might set up cron like this:

     00 00 * * *     /usr/local/bin/rsnapshot beta
     00 23 * * 6     /usr/local/bin/rsnapshot gamma
     00 22 1 * *     /usr/local/bin/rsnapshot delta

-This specifies a beta rsnapshot at midnight, a gamma snapshot on Saturdays at 11:00pm and a delta rsnapshot at 10pm on the first day of each month.
+This specifies a `beta` rsnapshot at midnight, a `gamma` snapshot on Saturdays at 11:00pm and a `delta` rsnapshot at 10pm on the first day of each month.

-Note that the backups are done from the highest interval first (in this case delta) and go down to the lowest interval.
-If you are not having cron invoke the "alpha" snapshot interval, then you must also ensure that alpha is not listed as one of your intervals in rsnapshot.conf (for example, comment out alpha, so that "beta" becomes the lowest interval).
+Note that the backups are done from the highest interval first (in this case `delta`) and go down to the lowest interval.
+If you are not having cron invoke the `alpha` snapshot interval, then you must also ensure that `alpha` is not listed as one of your intervals in rsnapshot.conf (for example, comment out alpha, so that `beta` becomes the lowest interval).

 Remember that it is only the lowest interval which actually does the rsync to back up the relevant source directories, the higher intervals just rotate snapshots around.
-Unless you have enabled sync_first in your rsnapshot.conf, in which case only the "sync" pseudo-interval does the actual rsync, and all real intervals just rotate snapshots.
+Unless you have enabled `sync_first` in your configuration-file, in which case only the `sync` pseudo-interval does the actual rsync, and all real intervals just rotate snapshots.

-For the full documentation, type "man rsnapshot" once it is installed, or visit http://www.rsnapshot.org/.
+For the full documentation, type `man rsnapshot` once it is installed, or visit http://www.rsnapshot.org/.
 The HowTo on the web site has a detailed overview of how to install and configure rsnapshot, and things like how to set it up so users can restore their own files.

-If you plan on using the "backup_script" parameter in your backup scheme, take a look at the utils/ directory in the source distribution for several example scripts.
-The utils/rsnapreport.pl script is well worth a look.
+If you plan on using the `backup_script` parameter in your backup scheme, take a look at the `utils/`-directory in the source distribution for several example scripts.
+The `utils/rsnapreport.pl` script is well worth a look.

 ## AUTHORS